Our products

 Step-by-Step Recipe

-4. Add the garlic and chili: Add the sliced garlic and whole dried chili (if using).
+4. Add the garlic and chili: Add the sliced garlic and the whole dried chili (if using).
 Cook for 2 minutes over low heat, stirring, until the garlic is aromatic but not browned.

 6. Add the tomato: Pour in the grated tomato and the choricero pepper pulp.
 Increase the heat slightly and cook for 10 minutes, stirring frequently, until the tomato has lost its acidity and most of the water has evaporated.
-You should see the oil beginning to separate from the sofrito.
+You should see the oil starting to separate from the sofrito.

-7. Add the roasted red peppers: Add the red pepper strips (or piquillos) along with any reserved roasting juices.
+7. Add the roasted red peppers: Add the red pepper strips (or piquillos) along with the reserved roasting juices.
 Mix well and cook for 5 minutes to integrate all the flavors of the sofrito.

-The Choricero Pepper: Preparation and Use
+Piquillo Pepper: Preparation and Use

-The choricero pepper is a key ingredient in northern Spanish cuisine that gives ajoarriero a depth of flavor impossible to achieve with other peppers.
-It is a dried red pepper, of the Capsicum annuum variety, which is hung in strings to air-dry for weeks.
+The choricero pepper is a key ingredient in Northern Spanish cuisine that gives ajoarriero a depth of flavor impossible to achieve with other peppers.
+It is a dried red pepper, of the Capsicum annuum variety, which is hung in strings to air dry for weeks.
 Its flavor is sweet, slightly smoky, and has an intensity reminiscent of paprika but with much more nuance.

-If you cannot find dried choricero peppers, you can substitute them with a tablespoon of jarred choricero pepper pulp, available in gourmet stores and supermarkets in northern Spain.
+If you cannot find dried choricero peppers, you can substitute them with a tablespoon of jarred choricero pepper pulp, available in gourmet stores and supermarkets in Northern Spain.
 As a last resort, half a teaspoon of sweet pimentón de la Vera provides an approximate, though not identical, flavor.

 Regional Variations of Ajoarriero